 Now, if you wish to uninstall Magisk for any reason, the steps below will assist you in doing so.
 The most direct way to do this is via the Magisk Manager app itself.
 Before you uninstall Magisk, make sure to disable and remove all the modules first.
 Once you have done that, follow the instructions below.

 - Launch the ‘Magisk Manager’ app on your Android device.

 - Tap on the ‘Uninstall’ option in the app’s main screen.

 - The Uninstall prompt should show up on the phone’s screen.

-- Finally, remove the Magisk Manager app as well.
+Once the phone boots, you can safely uninstall/remove the Magisk Manager app as well.

 An alternative to the above method is to flash the Magisk Uninstaller zip using TWRP Recovery or by simply restoring the stock boot image if you used Method 2.